BestTimesToVisit.com Logo

 food

-Don't miss the local plate lunch!
-It's a delicious and budget-friendly way to sample Hawaiian comfort food, typically featuring rice, macaroni salad, and a main dish like kalua pig, teriyaki chicken, or loco moco.
-Hit up local spots like Da Poke Shack in Kona or Ponds Hilo for authentic flavors.
+Embrace the local plate lunch!
+It's a delicious and budget-friendly way to sample Hawaiian comfort food, usually featuring rice, macaroni salad, and a main dish like kalua pig or teriyaki chicken.
+Hit up local spots like Da Poke Shack in Kona or Tex Drive In in Honokaa for authentic flavors that won't break the bank.

 culture